brennansk1/greta-ai-data-analysis/GRETA_CORE_ARCHITECTURE.md

 ## Technology Choices

 - **Pandas**: Primary data manipulation library for handling structured data, providing efficient DataFrame operations and integration with other scientific libraries.
+- **Dask**: Parallel computing library for handling large datasets with distributed processing capabilities.
-- **SciPy**: Statistical computing library for hypothesis testing, probability distributions, and mathematical functions supporting the analysis module.
+- **SciPy**: Statistical computing library for hypothesis testing, probability distributions, and mathematical functions supporting comprehensive statistical analysis including non-parametric tests.
-- **DEAP (Distributed Evolutionary Algorithms in Python)**: Framework for implementing genetic algorithms, offering flexible evolutionary computation tools for hypothesis search.
+- **DEAP (Distributed Evolutionary Algorithms in Python)**: Framework for implementing genetic algorithms, offering flexible evolutionary computation tools for hypothesis search with parallel execution.
 - **NumPy**: Fundamental package for array computing, serving as a dependency for Pandas and SciPy operations.
+- **ReportLab**: PDF generation library for creating comprehensive reports with charts and tables.
+- **DoWhy**: Causal inference library for advanced causal analysis and relationship validation.
 - **Python 3.8+**: Base language for type safety, extensive scientific ecosystem, and alignment with modern development practices.

 These choices prioritize performance, reliability, and community support in the data science domain.